core-wg/yang-cbor/draft-ietf-core-yang-cbor-latest.md

 * item: A schema node, an identity, a module, a submodule or a feature defined using the YANG modeling language.

-* list instance: the data associated with a single element of a list.
+* list entry: the data associated with a single element of a list.

 * parent: The container, list, case, notification, RPC input, RPC output, action input or action output node in which a schema node is defined.